 Local educational agencies (LEAs) that receive a Title III English Learner (EL) Student Program Subgrant are required to serve EL students enrolled in private schools whenever the administration of a particular private school requests to participate in the program.

-- Private schools should identify those pupils being considered for participation in the Title III program and administer a Home Language Survey (HLS).
+- Private schools should identify those pupils being considered for participation in the Title III program after having administered a Home Language Survey (HLS).
 Pupils with an HLS indicating a language other than English are assessed for language proficiency.

-- After consultation between the LEA and the private school, if a language other than English is indicated on the HLS, the LEA is required to administer an initial, approved language assessment to those students.
-The English Language Proficiency Assessments for California are restricted and not allowed to be used as an assessment.
+- If a language other than English is indicated on a student's HLS, the LEA is required to administer an initial language assessment to those students.
+The English Language Proficiency Assessments for California are restricted and not allowed to be used by private schools.
 The assessments must have technical data demonstrating their validity and reliability to measure listening, speaking, reading, and writing skills in English for non-native speakers.
-A list of tests that may be used for assessing the English language proficiency of EL students in private schools are found on the CDE List of Tests for English Learners web page.
+A list of tests that may be used for assessing the English language proficiency of students in private schools are found on the CDE List of Tests for English Learners web page.
 The LEA is responsible for the oversight and costs of initial identification.
 Through consultation and documentation, private schools may request additional initial identification costs as part of their equitable services.

-- LEAs may not allocate Title III funds directly to private schools but instead must provide services and products to EL students enrolled in the private schools.
+- LEAs may not allocate Title III funds directly to private schools but instead may provide materials, services, and products to private school staff of EL students enrolled in the private schools.

-- If the private school declines to participate in the Title III EL Student Program, documentation of the meaningful consultation, dated and signed by private school official, must be kept in file locally, and made available during a federal program monitoring review.
+- If the private school declines to participate in the Title III EL Student Program, documentation of the meaningful consultation, dated and signed by the private school official, is to be kept on file locally, and made available during a federal program monitoring review.

-- The LEA must develop a Memorandum of Understanding (MOU) with each private school that requests to participate in the Title III EL Student Program.
-The MOU, should at a minimum, include a description of the services and/or products to be provided, the estimated costs, and the dates of their provision.
-Please see the sample MOU (DOCX) guidance tool.
+- During the meaningful consultation process, the LEA develops a Memorandum of Understanding (MOU) with each private school that requests to participate in the Title III EL Student Program.
+The MOU, should at a minimum, include a description of the materials, services, and/or products to be provided, the estimated costs, and the dates they are to be provided.
+Please see the sample MOU (DOCX).

-- The costs of the products and/or services provided to private schools should be proportionate to the number of EL students enrolled in the private school and should be equitable when compared to the Title III services provided to public school students.
+- The cost of the materials, products, and/or services provided to private schools should be proportionate to the number of EL students enrolled in the private school and should be equitable when compared to the Title III services provided to public school students.
 For Title III EL notification of allocation and equitable services proportional share calculations, please visit the CDE Equitable Services Ombudsman web page.